smonsalvemej2019/Practice-Problem-Two-Largest-Integers/README.md

 #include <vector>
 using namespace std;

-//This program will ask the user to input a list of numbers of any size and it will find the two largest values of said list
+//This program will ask the user to input a list of numbers of any size and it will find the two largest values in that list in one loop

-//prototype for the function getlargest void getlargest(vector<int> &list);
+//prototype for the function getlargest

+void getlargest(vector<int> &list);

 int main() {